General Characteristics of Sichuan Cuisine

 Husband and Wife Lung Pieces

-Husband and Wife Lung Pieces contains no lung.
-Named by the couple who created it in 1930s, it is actually sliced beef and ox organs in chili sauce.
+Husband and Wife Lung Pieces contain no lung.
+Named by the couple who created it in the 1930s, it is actually sliced beef and ox organs in chili sauce.
 An interesting thing is that in some menus it is called “Mr. and Mrs. Smith”.

 The main ingredients of Husband and Wife Lung Pieces are sliced beef and ox’s cowhide, tongue, tripe, heart, etc., which have been marinated.
 Seasonings including Sichuan’s local spicy oil, peppers, sesame seeds, cassia, and other spices.